 The Parish Council meets every two months in Bramerton Village Hall and parishioners are always welcome to attend.
 You can find information about forthcoming meetings, and minutes of previous meetings by clicking here Agenda & Minutes.
 Copies of minutes and agendas are also posted on the village noticeboards – one at the southern end of The Street and the other in Easthill Lane.

-The Parish Council currently has a vacancy.
+The Parish Council currently has a vacancy see details here Vacancy 13 07 20.
 Becoming a Parish Councillor is a rewarding and valued form of public service.
 The Parish Council meets monthly, with the exception of August and December as standard practice.
 Help us to make a difference.
-If you are interested in joining the Parish Council please contact the Parish Clerk at firstname.lastname@example.org or alternatively speak to an existing member of the Parish Council, all contact details can be found on the “Councillors and Contact Details” page of this website.
+If you are interested in joining the Parish Council please contact the Parish Clerk at email@example.com or alternatively speak to an existing member of the Parish Council, all contact details can be found on the “Councillors and Contact Details” page of this website.
+The closing date for applications is 13 July 2020.

 Wherrymans Way – Public Meeting January 2020